norahellstadius/Harvard-Babban-Gona.github.io/README.md

   </div>
 </div>

+Ultimately our results confirm that we were successful in training a classifier that is able to identify out-of-distribution images.
+On a random sample of 1000 images, the model identified 31 'other' images, which 5 of them were false negatives.
+Extrapolating, we can estimate that we will therefore expect a 2.6% increase in downstream models' performances.
 ## Interpretability

 Understanding and trusting machine learning models can often be a challenging task.
 However, there are techniques available to enhance interpretability, such as the utilization of saliency maps generated using GradCAM heatmaps.
 Before we analyse our  saliency maps, let's gain a better understanding of what GradCAM is and how it works.